Post Updated October 2021

 Symptoms of Pregnancy-Related High Blood Pressure

-Normal blood pressure is 130/80.
+Normal blood pressure is 130/80 or less.
 If yours is high, your doctor may ask you to check it at home.
 If you notice that it’s 140/90 or higher, call your health care provider to let them know.
-This is especially important if you see high readings in the first few days after your baby is born.
+This is especially important during pregnancy and also if you see high readings in the first few days after your baby is born.
 Blood pressure peaks three to six days after you deliver so that’s the time of greatest risk for postpartum preeclampsia.

 It’s important to know the symptoms of high blood pressure after pregnancy.
 They include: